arivera12/OneLine/README.md

 ### How this can be achieve?

 1. Defining generic interfaces/headers.
-2. Definig and using actions before and after any task.
+2. Defining and using actions before and after any task.
 3. Applying the appropriate implementations.

-### What are this actions and/or events?
+### What are these actions?

-This is were we decide what actions and/or sub tasks to perform before or after any task.
+These actions are just methods were we decide what sub actions and/or sub tasks perform before or after any task.

 Take note that OneLine may use open source libraries to achieve resolving tasks more easier and faster.